Free CrCl Calculator – Creatinine Clearance Calculator

 Diabetic Patients

-Diabetes is the leading cause of end-stage kidney disease worldwide.
-Diabetic nephropathy develops silently over years.
-Regular creatinine monitoring allows early detection of the microalbuminuria and declining filtration that signal nephropathy onset, enabling timely intervention.
+Diabetes is the leading cause of end-stage kidney disease worldwide, and diabetic nephropathy develops silently over years.
+Regular monitoring catches the albuminuria and falling filtration that mark its onset, while there is still something to be done about it.

 Hypertensive Patients